kchulj/docs-bosagora-io/docs/10-dao.md

 Members of The Congress Network can receive rewards (in BOA) for participating in the Congress.
 There are two ways for them to receive rewards: *confirmation rewards* and *transaction fees*.

 **Confirmation Rewards**: Are given to a node when a block is confirmed.
 This reward is crucial in providing a financial incentive to operate a node.
-The quantity issued to a node is proportional to the quantity of frozen coins held in the node.
+The quantity issued to a node is proportional to the quantity of frozen BOA held in the node.
 The rewards are distributed to validators when a new block is created.